fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

            will only be excused for good reasons.
 You must contact me __before__ class.
-		   If you have more than 15 unexcused absences, you will receive and F in the course.
-Similarly, while unexpected events can cause tardiness, if you repeatedly come arrive late to class, I reserve the right to mark late arrivals as absences.
+		   If you have more than 15 unexcused absences, you will receive an F in the course.
+Similarly, while unexpected events can cause tardiness, if you repeatedly arrive late to class, I reserve the right to mark late arrivals as absences.
 Should you arrive to class late, be sure to let me know after class so that I can mark you as present.